 The Shrine of Remembrance was founded in 1934 as the National War Memorial of Victoria.
 Our purpose, vision, mission and people are at the heart of everything we do.

-The Shrine’s enduring purpose is to be a memorial honouring the service and sacrifice of Victorians and Australians in war, peacemaking and peacekeeping.
+The Shrine is a place of national, state, and cultural significance.
+Our enduring purpose is to be a memorial honouring the service and sacrifice of Victorians and Australians in war, peacemaking and peacekeeping.

 We do this by: